MLMogford/simple_api_template/README.md

 these are easiy integrated into the CI pipeline

 ### Security and privacy
-External package index (GemFury is used for convenience, S3 can be used but requires additional set up i.e. SSL certificate)
+External package index (GemFury is used for convenience, model package groups can be used for full deployment)

 CircleCI is used for CI/CD pipeline construction and monitoring, a service that integrates will with common version control repositories, secrets are managed by this service

 AWS - users user groups and roles are configured via AWS IAM

 ## Infrastructure - API
 **ECR**: A private container repository hosted on AWS, options to manage lifecycles, and access configuration via KMS and IAM.
 **ECS**: Fargate - a managed serverless and elastically scaling compute service that runs containers in the ECR

 ## TODO
 Infrastructure as code templating with terraform
 Static IP with a network load balancer